 Should attendance drop below 25% for a week, an instructor may move their course to online for a one-time period of no more than two weeks.
 Instructors must send a request to their chair or dean that includes a brief justification and documentation (sharing attendance records or emails from students).
-We will continue to assess the pandemic situation and send notice to let you know when this guidance is no longer in effect.

 I am writing to inform you that you may have been exposed to COVID-19 during __________ class.
 Please carefully review and adhere to the following protocol for possible COVID exposure: